The Matter of Seggri

 "The Matter of Seggri" is a science fiction novelette by American writer Ursula K. Le Guin.
 It was first published in 1994 in the third issue of Crank!, a science fiction – fantasy anthology, and has since been printed in number of other publications.
 In 2002, it was published in Le Guin's collection of short stories The Birthday of the World: and Other Stories.
-"The Matter of Seggri" won the James Tiptree Jr. Award in 1994 for exploring "gender-bending" and has been nominated for other honors including the Nebula Award.
+"The Matter of Seggri" won the Otherwise Award in 1994 for exploring "gender-bending" and has been nominated for other honors including the Nebula Award.

 Style and plot summary

 The story is set on Seggri, a planet featuring extreme gender segregation.
 Seggri is also a part of the fictional interplanetary society called the Ekumen; the story belongs to the Hainish Cycle.

 "The Matter of Seggri" has been described as anthropological science fiction because Le Guin describes the society of Seggri in depth.
 The story is separated into five different accounts, using male and female voices to tell different stories about life on Seggri: a log written by a male alien observer, notes for the Ekumen from a female Hain native, a memoir of Seggri written by a female native, a fictional short story placed on Seggri written by a female native, and an autobiography by a male Seggri native who has worked off Seggri and wants to return.